Centre for Youth Policy

 International Perspective, Indian Centre

-Participants come from India and peer democracies.
+Participants come from across the democratic world — roughly half from Asia, half from other regions.
 German practitioners join via our KAS partnership.
-The host country anchors the agenda; international voices enrich it.
+The host country anchors the retreat; international voices shape it.

-The inaugural edition of the Global Emerging Leaders Forum on Democracy takes place in Srinagar, Jammu & Kashmir.
+The inaugural edition of the Global Emerging Leaders Forum on Democracy is hosted in Goa, India.
 Future editions will move to other democratic contexts around the world.

 Format